mcombi/my-quarkus-quick-start-config/README.md

 repo: https://github.com/mcombi/my-quarkus-quick-start-config.git

-**Application**
+**Application - Kustomize**

-The application - my-quarkus-quick-start can be deployed with Argo cd referencing the directory quick-start/overlays which is not standard kustomize directory structure and should be fixed.
+The application - my-quarkus-quick-start can be deployed with ArgoCD/ACM as Source referencing the directory quick-start/overlays.
+In this folder there are the two environments test and uat.

+**Application - Helm**

+The application my-quarkus-quick-start can be also be deployed with ArgoCD/ACM as Source using helm.
+The helm chart is in folder quick-start-app-helm/quick-start-app

+**Application - ApplicationSet**

+The application my-quarkus-quick-start can be also be deployed as an ArgoCD ApplicationSet from ACM.
+The required CRD's are in folder quick-start-app-application-set

 **Tekton**